 I recently repaired and serviced this monster Musical Fidelity NuVista M3 integrated amplifier.
 Come and take a look inside.

-The Musical Fidelity NuVista M3 Integrated Amplifier is a true two box monster.
-The NuVista M3 was one of Musical Fidelity’s statement products back in 2001 and cost $4500 USD, in 2001!
-If you’d like more of a review, try this article from Stereophile.
+The Musical Fidelity NuVista M3 Integrated Amplifier is a true two-box monster amplifier.
+The NuVista M3 was one of Musical Fidelity’s statement products back in 2001.
+Back then it cost $4500 USD and that was a heck of a lot of money!
+If you’d like more of a review article, try this, from Stereophile.

 Unlike conventional designs, this integrated amplifier consists of two large and heavy boxes.
 The smaller box is the power supply.
 It actually houses transformers and that’s it, so it isn’t really a power supply, more a transformer cabinet.
 Three heavy-duty cables link these transformers – left power, right power and preamplifier – to the main amplifier chassis.